SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 - `COMMIT ENTITIES` statements implicitly enforce local updates with `COMMIT WORK`, or `COMMIT WORK AND WAIT` if the local update fails.
 Therefore, the update is either a local update or a synchronous update, but never an asynchronous update.
 When `COMMIT WORK` is used, the RAP BO consumer can choose between synchronous and asynchronous update for RAP BO entities.
 - `ROLLBACK ENTITIES` implicitly triggers `ROLLBACK WORK`.
 Both have the same effect when used in RAP.
 Therefore, they are interchangeable.

-**Special Case: Failures in the Late Save Phase**

 > **💡 Note**<br>
-> Only relevant in the unrestricted ABAP language scope.
-The class  `CL_ABAP_BEHAVIOR_SAVER_FAILED` is currently not available in SAP BTP ABAP environments.
+> Special Case: Failures in the Late Save Phase

-- In exceptional cases, for example, when [BAPIs](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenbapi_glosry.htm) are called to save RAP BO instances in the late save phase, it may happen that the basic rule that failures must not occur in the RAP late save phase and be detected in the RAP early save phase is violated.
+> - In exceptional cases, for example, when [BAPIs](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenbapi_glosry.htm) are called to save RAP BO instances in the late save phase, it may happen that the basic rule that failures must not occur in the RAP late save phase and be detected in the RAP early save phase is violated.
-- In such cases, the base class `CL_ABAP_BEHAVIOR_SAVER_FAILED` can be used for the RAP saver class.
+> - In such cases, the base class `CL_ABAP_BEHAVIOR_SAVER_FAILED` can be used for the RAP saver class.
-- RAP BO consumers can be informed by filling the RAP response parameters (some of which are not available when using `CL_ABAP_BEHAVIOR_SAVER` as the base class) in the saver method implementation so that they can react accordingly.
+> - RAP BO consumers can be informed by filling the RAP response parameters (some of which are not available when using `CL_ABAP_BEHAVIOR_SAVER` as the base class) in the saver method implementation so that they can react accordingly.
-- After a `COMMIT ENTITIES` statement and a failure in the late save phase, `sy-subrc` is set to 8.
+> - After a `COMMIT ENTITIES` statement and a failure in the late save phase, `sy-subrc` is set to 8.
-- A subsequent RAP operation may result in a runtime error.
+> - A subsequent RAP operation may result in a runtime error.
 If the RAP BO consumer is to continue after an error in the late phase of the RAP save sequence, an explicit `ROLLBACK ENTITIES` is required.

 **Allowed/Forbidden Operations in a Behavior Implementation in a RAP Transaction**